mchlol/todo/README.md

 Time to tackle the ol' to do list app.
 This project is part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) curriculum.
+The code for this project does contain a lot of comments and console logs.
+As this is a beginner project, at this point I plan to leave them *for my own reference*.

 ## Technologies & tools